Q. How many residency positions are available at Beth Israel Deaconess Medical Center (BIDMC)?

 Q. How will the program address my individual residency goals?

 A. Required "core" rotations provide the resident a broad experience in the provision of care to the hospitalized patient.
 A wide range of elective rotations allows the residents to customize their program to match their interests.
-Flexibility within the program allows residents to design short (2 weeks) or long (4 week) elective rotations to maximize their exposure to their areas of interest.
+Flexibility within the program allows residents to select other elective rotations to maximize their exposure to their areas of interest.
 Active participation by the residents in designing their program is encouraged.